23 August 2018

 However one process affecting the welfare city at the moment is gentrification.
 From hipster bars to rent increases, gentrification is a common and visible process of contemporary metropolitan restructuring, familiar from cities world around.
 Often its real meaning and what the process really entails remain invisible.
 Brought on by uneven investments, gentrification sees capital take over and transform homes and neighborhoods of low income people and is a cause of displacement and urban inequality – a process poorly suiting the ethos of the welfare city.

 The course uses lectures, workshops and excursions in Helsinki to help understand contemporary problems and issues related to gentrification in the Nordic welfare city.

-The course is designed for Master's degree students of social sciences, sociology, geography, cultural studies, architecture, urban planning, environmental studies, politics, and economics.
+The course is designed for Master’s degree students interested in urbanisation and with a background in urban studies, social sciences, sociology, geography, cultural studies, architecture, urban planning, environmental studies, politics, and economics.

 - Understand the relation between welfare and urbanisation in the Finnish, Nordic and global context